bolderbrush10/SearchlightAssault/programmer-notes.md

 ### Feature: Range Boosting
 -- TODO okay so we have to think about the range boost effect and the fact that turrets we boost are further than 0 pixels away from the searchlight...
 Just because we boost a turret's range doesn't mean it can now reach whatever the searchlight is targeting..
-So maybe we need to make sure that 'amount of range boost = searchlightRange + boostradius'?
+So maybe we need to make sure that 'amount of range boost = d.searchlightRange + boostradius'?

 -- TODO preserve mining progress somehow when things are boosted / unboosted